raphw/maven-checksum-extension/README.md

 ### Integrating the extension

 When building on a server with a generic Maven installation, the extension will not be available.
-To download the extension securely, the `mvnchecksum` or `mvnchecksum.cmd` files in this project can be added to any project for execution.
+To download the extension securely, the `mvnc` or `mvnc.cmd` files in this project can be added to any project for execution.
 Both scripts will also validate the downloaded jar file against a SHA-256 checksum to avoid the corruption of the extension itself, prior to its execution.

 The script can be executed directly from a build server script, or can be integrated by adding `/bin/sh .mvn/maven-checksum/mvnc` to a